Published 7 Jan 2022

 Generally, the “inconclusive” rating is used when the tenant is not present at the inspection or when the inspector is unable to access the unit.
 Inconclusive item(s) in the HQS inspection form should be followed up by the inspector, so the landlord should notify the local housing authority inspections department as soon as these item(s) are in working condition.

 After the HQS Inspection

-- Make repairs to units that failed a HQS inspection within the specified period
+- Make repairs to units that failed an inspection within the specified period

 - Facilitate the HQS inspectors’ access to units for conducting re-inspections

 - Comply with the terms of the Housing Assistance Payment (HAP) Contract

 - Pay for any utilities which the property owner is responsible for

 - Maintain units according to HQS and ensure continued compliance

 Usually, HCVP landlord hopefuls should correct failed items identified in the HQS inspection form within 30 days.
 Enumerated below is a non-exhaustive list of commonly failed inspection items in an east-coast county:

 - Non-functional smoke detectors